-Open-label Ventolin (albuterol sulfate) HFA will be provided by Pearl Therapeutics and stored in a secured location within the clinic or pharmacy facilities.
-Ventolin (albuterol sulfate) HFA should be stored at room temperature by the subject.
-Ventolin (albuterol sulfate) HFA should be primed per manufacturer's instructions prior to dispensing to subject.
-Refer to Appendix 6 for the manufacturer's instructions on the administration of Ventolin

-(albuterol sulfate) HFA.
-Study personnel will record the number displayed on the dose counter at the time of dispensing (following priming) and again upon return.
+Open-label Ventolin HFA will be provided by Pearl Therapeutics and stored in a secured location within the clinic or pharmacy facilities.
+Ventolin HFA should be stored at room temperature by the subject.
+Ventolin HFA should be primed per manufacturer's instructions prior to dispensing to subject.
+Refer to Appendix 6 for the manufacturer's instructions on the administration of Ventolin HFA.
+Study personnel will record number on the dose counter at the time of dispensing (following priming) and upon return.

-6.7 Drug Accountability/Return of Clinical Supplies
+6.8 Drug Accountability/Return of Clinical Supplies